yuwunii/ReplayBufferGuide/README.md

 4. **OBSPlay.lua** = This script does the same job as the Replay Folders script but you have to create a scene for every game you want to have a folder for instead.
 Refer to this guide https://github.com/MFGAVIN/OBS-Alternative-to-Shadowplay/tree/main?tab=readme-ov-file#OBSPlay

-# Copy These Settings
+# Configure OBS Settings

-Setting to change and copy.
-If setting not mentioned then ignore unless you want to change it.
+Settings to change and copy.
+If a setting is not mentioned then ignore unless you want to change it.

 ## Main OBS Window
 Setting up basic settings